akshataxx/Secret-Number-Game/README.md

 ************************************************************************************************************************

-• The URL the marker needs to visit to start the application The Secret number game can be run using URL  http://localhost:8080/c3309266_assignment2/home.jsp
+• The URL to start the application
+The Secret number game can be run using URL  http://localhost:8080/c3309266_assignment2/home.jsp

 ************************************************************************************************************************